 Beyond their scientific importance, natural history collections offer many benefits to society by providing data or reference materials for critical endeavors such as agriculture, human health, bio-security, forensics, control of invasive species, conservation biology, natural resources, and land management.
 Natural History collections provide a wealth of information on our natural heritage and extend back more than a hundred years; thus they provide the only reliable, verifiable record of the changes to our world during the expansion of human population.

 Because natural history collections play such an important role in societal endeavors, continued physical and financial support is absolutely critical.
 Collections are most valuable in their original institutional and geographical contexts.
-Therefore, the Museum Consortium strongly advises the university to conserve and maintain their natural collections in perpetuity.
-Once an institution divests itself of a collection, it is difficult to regain it and all benefits associated with it are lost to future generations.
+Therefore, the Museum Consortium strongly advises the university to conserve and maintain its natural collections in perpetuity.
+Once an institution divests itself of a collection, it is difficult to regain it and all benefits associated with it are lost to future generations